ryanrthomas/castle-grimtol/Game.md

 	- Description: "You step into the large castle courtyard there is a flowing fountain in the middle of the grounds and a few guards patrolling the area
 	- Events
 		- <Using Guard Uniform>
 			-"Oi, long night tonight I wish I was in my bed.
-If your just getting on shift your should go talk to the captain."
+If you're just getting on shift your should go talk to the captain."
 		- <!Using Guard Uniform>
 			- "To your left you see a guard approaching you.
 (GUARD) Wat who the blazes are you?
 Quickly he raises the alarm and several of the crossbow men turn and fire on you.
 You realize you have made a grave mistake as a bolt slams into your body... <DEATH MESSAGE>">"